The 10 Toilet Commandments

-Public toilets are a breading ground for social faux pas and embarrassing incidents.
+Public toilets are a breeding ground for social faux pas and embarrassing incidents.
 For the good of human kind, given that we specialise in the hire of luxury toilets, we have studied this perilous task and have created these 10 toilet commandments in the hope that one day everyones toilet visiting experience can be as efficient and uneventful as possible.

 1. Thou shalt always spread out